 5. Assertions that these billionaires have not done enough for society ignore the enormous contributions they have already made.
 Mr. Jobs did not find $8 billion in his backyard.
 Instead, he created and led a company that created numerous products that individuals chose to purchase voluntarily.
 No one was forced to purchase an I-Pad or I-Phone.
 Moreover, the $8 billion that Mr. Jobs amassed represents only a fraction of the value that Apple's products conferred on those who purchased them.
 (Because demand curves are downward sloping, we can assume that most individuals would have been willing to pay more than the market price for Apple's products.)
 Moreover, as already mentioned above, billionaires like Mr. Jobs and the companies they run pay far more in taxes than the State pays back to them; presumably the State redistributes what is left over to others.
 Admonishing individuals like Mr. Jobs to give even more to others almost seems like "piling on."

 6. None of this is to say that NO billionaire owes a duty to "give back" a portion of his or her fortune to the rest of the community.
 Some may have obtained their fortunes unjustly, as when the State grants a firm a monopoly and thus the power to gouge consumers.
 Others may have religious beliefs that require them to share the wealth they have created with others.
 Finally, some may believe that a free society flourishes when institutions that are independent of government take on charitable responsibilities that government would otherwise assume.
 Indeed, as explained previously on this blog, some believe that a decentralized system of higher education, independent of the State, is essential for a free society to flourish.
 Such individuals may feel bound to create or support private charitable institutions.
-None of these considerations, however, establish that billionaires have an obligation to "give back" simply because they have amassed a large fortune.
+None of these considerations, however, establishes that billionaires have an obligation to "give back" simply because they have amassed a large fortune.